RuslanLevond/final-year-project/README.md

 You can verify the model is working on the device using `edge-impulse-linux-runner`

+#### Download library for sending messages over Lora

+Use ["Using with Raspberry Pi"](https://www.waveshare.com/wiki/SX1268_433M_LoRa_HAT) guide to change jumpers on the transceiver and download `sx126x.py` file.
+Place the file in the same directory as the `edge_framework.py`.

 #### Launching the Framework on Startup

 1. First make the system to open terminal on startup by adding `@lxterminal` to `/etc/xdg/lxsession/LXDE-pi/autostart`.